 A prompt to restart your computer appears.
 Save open documents and close all open programs.
 Then click Yes.

 Verify that Automatic Updates, Windows Update or Microsoft Update works.
 If not, re-run the Fix It Tool 50202, but tick the Run aggressive options (not recommended) check box this time.

 After using aggressive options, you must configure Windows Update again.

-Next steps if both options fail
+Next steps if all options fail

 In case neither of the recommended actions help you get Windows Update running, do not rush into formatting drives and performing clean install of Windows.